 Physical Education/Athletics Department

-Kristen DiTommaso, Lauren Meltzer, Mike Poponio and Edwin Santana
+Jill Bachonski, Lauren Meltzer, Mike Pomponio and Edwin Santana

 The purpose of our curriculum is to promote, through a variety of planned physical activities, each student the optimum physical, emotional, mental and social development.
 We promote activities and sports that all students enjoy and can pursue throughout their lives.